How to Start a Compass Study

-Compass Studies can change your parish by changing hearts one at a time.
-Our Bible studies are effective evangelization tools, which also help people make a connection between their faith and every day life and how they handle money and possessions.
+Compass Studies can re-energize your parish by changing hearts one at a time.
+Our Bible studies are effective evangelization tools.
+As people make a connection between their faith and their finances, it opens their hearts to evaluate how they handle money and possessions.

 Getting Compass Started at Your Parish